agneevX/homelab/README.md

 * 🌐 Gigabit Ethernet
 * 🔊 AUX out to soundbar

 The heat sink is required because the Pi is overclocked and runs very hot.
-With it, temperatures are lowered and there is no CPU throttling unless the server is under very heavy loads.
+With it, temperatures are lowered and there is no CPU throttling unless the server is under a heavy load.
-I opted to not use a fan because they are not reliable and very noisy.
+I opted to not use a fan because they're noisy and not reliable.

 <img src="https://user-images.githubusercontent.com/19761269/91994868-b9e43d00-ed54-11ea-8373-33e8160645e0.png" width="300">